howard36/personal-website/content/math/index.md

 ## OTIS
 I was also an [OTIS](https://web.evanchen.cc/otis.html) instructor for a few years.
 However, I no longer tutor students — teaching is fun, but time-consuming.
 I still recommend OTIS to any high school students trying to improve at math olympiads (but you should know that having a tutor is neither necessary nor sufficient to do well, and I think the practice you do when no one is around to teach you is far more important).

+## More
+More things coming soon&trade; (once I get around to updating this website again)